Towards 6G Single-Anchor Vehicle Localization Exploiting Radio-Reflective Road Markings in Tunnel Environments: Localization Methodology

-Denoting $\rho=\|\mathbf p_v^{}\|$ and $\mathbf u=\dfrac{\mathbf p_v^{}}{\rho}$, a second-order Fresnel/Taylor expansion for $\|\mathbf p_m\|\ll \rho$ yields
+Denoting $\rho=\|\mathbf p_v^{}\|$, $\mathbf u=\dfrac{\mathbf p_v^{}}{\rho}$, and $\mathbf U =\mathbf u \mathbf u^\mathsf{T}$, a second-order Fresnel/Taylor expansion for $\|\mathbf p_m\|\ll \rho$ yields

-Hence,the path difference satisfies
+Hence, the path difference satisfies

 Now consider the \ac{srnf} model that enforces a \emph{single} reflector point to generate the reflector--\ac{bs} segment for all array elements.
 Under planar specular geometry, the reflector location is uniquely constrained, and the first-order (linear) term in the modeling mismatch cancels across the array, leaving a residual phase-relevant mismatch that is quadratic in the projected aperture.
-Consequently, the dominant approximation error is given by
+Consequently, neglecting the higher-order terms, the dominant approximation error is given by